Webinar: CBAM - new reporting obligations from 1 August 2024

 From 1 August 2024, importers will be required to report the emissivity of imported goods according to the actual data from their manufacturers.
 This will be much more difficult than the current model, which is based on default values.
 Companies will face sanctions for failing to comply with the reporting requirements.
 How to comply with the new reporting rules and mitigate risks?

-Join us for a free webinar during which we will present the key findings from the first 9 months of the CBAM mechanism and give you tips on how to prepare for actual value reporting.
+View our webinar recording during which we presented the key findings from the first 9 months of the CBAM mechanism and give you tips on how to prepare for actual value reporting.

 27 June (Thursday)